- General information

 The build is in several steps ; we will assume for this example that we are building root version 5.22.00 ; the % sign is used for the Unix prompt.

-- Go to the $ROOT directory, create a directory named after the version i.e. 5.22.00, download the root code from root.cern.ch (the source tar balls are available on their site) and unpack it using
+- Go to the $ROOT directory, create a directory named after the version i.e. 5.22.00, and unpack the tar ball using

 % cd $ROOT